Idiomdrottning’s homepage

 Tariffs Silver Lining

 Since energy is undercosted and climate externalities unregulated, we transport way too much stuff way too cheaply across the globe.
 Tariffs unintentionally help mitigate that a little.
 Even the emperor of free market fantasies, Friedrich von Hayek, wanted to regulate environmental externalies, advice that his acolytes immediately discarded.
-And tariffs are an unintensional, partial, fee on the transport-related externalities.
+And tariffs are an unintentional, partial fee on the transport-related externalities.

-Tariffs also tax the poor; they don’t follow the principle of progressive taxation (which is of course why the US oligarks promote tariffs).
+Tariffs also tax the poor; they don’t follow the principle of progressive taxation.

 And tariffs are not the climate solution we want, which is comprehensive regulation and energy rationing alongside greener energy and materials.